 Amerisleep uses their mattress covers to the sleeper’s advantage by including a unique textile called Celliant®.
 Celliant® has 13 thermoreactive minerals woven into it.
 It has been FDA* determined to safely convert body heat into infrared energy, promoting recovery by increasing localized blood flow.
 Celliant® covers are still removable and machine washable.

 The AS1’s construction consists of a simple but effective two-layer design.
 Amerisleep makes the comfort layer from an advanced open-cell foam called Bio-Pur®.
-Bio-Pur’s® large open cells have more space for air to move through the foam and away from the body.
-Two-inches of Bio-Pur® offer light cushioning over a dense eight-inch Bio-Core® support layer.
+Bio-Pur’s® large open cells open space in the foam for air to move through the foam and away from the body.
+The two-inches of Bio-Pur® lightly cushion and flex to the sleeper’s shape.
+It rests over a dense eight-inch Bio-Core® support layer.
 Bio-Core® lies at the heart of every Amerisleep mattress, providing shape, support, and impressive durability.

 The AS2 also has a two-inch Bio-Pur® comfort layer.
-However, it’s the added three-inch transition layer between the comfort layer and support core that gives the AS2 its medium-firm feel.
-This transition layer is called an Affinity layer with HIVE® technology (Harnessing Intelligent Ventilation & Energy).
-It has hexagonal cutouts arranged in five zones; the cutouts are closely spaced together at the head, back, and feet for firmer support.
-However, at the shoulders and hips, there’s more space between each cutout, providing pressure relief as the body sinks into the mattress.
+However, the medium-firm feel of this model comes from the three-inch transition layer called an Affinity layer with HIVE® technology (Harnessing Intelligent Ventilation & Energy).
+Its unique surface is spotted with carefully arranged hexagonal cutouts.
+They’re spaced into five zones to provide firmer support at the head, back, and feet and softer cushioning through the shoulders and hips.
 Air also flows more readily around the cutouts, which enhances breathability and temperature regulation.

-Topping Amerisleep’s sales charts is the medium-feel AS3, one of the best mattresses for side sleepers.
-A thicker, three-inch Bio-Pur® comfort layer conforms more than either the AS1 or AS2, allowing for adequate pressure relief under the shoulders and hips.
-Plus, the hips and shoulders receive extra pressure relief with its Affinity layer.
+Topping Amerisleep’s sales charts is the medium-feel AS3.
+A thicker, three-inch Bio-Pur® comfort layer conforms more than either the AS1 or AS2.
+However, the hips and shoulders get plenty of pressure relief with its Affinity layer, making it a great mattress for side sleepers.
 A Bio-Core® support layer provides the shape and long-term comfort of the mattress.

 The AS4 lets sleepers sink even deeper with a four-inch-thick Bio-Pur® comfort layer.
 A one-inch Affinity layer relieves pressure and adds conformability.
 Supporting it all is the standard Bio-Core® support layer.